How to mail books to prisons or jails?

 Denial for content.

 The list and wording of bad content vary from prison to prison.
 Examples: criminal content, gang content, content deemed a risk to prison/inmate security, maps of local areas, wilderness survival, drug manufacture, descriptions of gun or bomb making, descriptions of prison escape, lock-smithing, various types of sexual content (rape, sodomy, S&M, necrophilia, bestiality, statutory rape, incest, etc.) racially negative words or content.
-Tattoo publications are denied in some correctional facilities, as are maps of local areas.
+Tattoo publications are denied in some correctional facilities, while coloring books or puzzles in others where they must be purchased from the commissary.
 Publications are denied for sexual imagery, diagrams of guns, bombs etc. Read your state or jail facilities website for specific information.
+Books accepted in one place may be denied in another.

 Vendor: Source of the package limitations: